olivergregorius/sun2000_modbus/README.md

 Furthermore, a method `read_range` exists accepting the address of the register to start reading and either a quantity of registers or the address of the last register to be read.
 The result is returned as byte-string for further processing.

+Each `read*` method accepts a `slave` argument which is used in cascading scenarios to address the desired inverter unit.

 ### Write settings

 For writing a register the `write` method can be used, taking the register address and the value as arguments.

+Furthermore, the `write` method accepts a `slave` argument which is used in cascading scenarios to address the desired inverter unit.

 ## Registers